 The gallery is part of a vibrant valleys community, where artists are workers & art practice, appreciation and play have the potential for truly sustainable regeneration.

-With a Fine Art BA(Hons) from Exeter College of Art I secured a blacksmith apprenticeship directly after my studies in 1991.
-I went on to develop my own upholstery & furniture design business in Devon, expanding into theatre set designer & arts-in-community projects.
+After studying Fine Art BA(Hons) at Exeter College of Art I secured a blacksmith apprenticeship directly after my studies in 1991.
+I developed my own upholstery & furniture design business in the late 90s, expanding into theatre design & arts-in-community projects.

-I was awarded an AHRC scholarship in 2002, which meant that I could study full time as a MA Furniture Design student, specialising in funerary & commemorative design.
+I was awarded an AHRC scholarship in 2002, to study MA Furniture Design, specialising in funerary & commemorative design.
 On graduation I worked as a research assistant & part-time tutor of drawing, whilst developing my own commemoration-focused research.

-I returned to South Wales with my sculptor husband to the area where my grandfather once lived.
+I returned to South Wales with my sculptor husband in 2009 settling close to where my coal miner grandfather once lived.
 I feel profoundly connected with the landscape & my ancestors .

 I was awarded a PhD from UCLan & the International Football Institute (the research arm of the National Football Museum) in 2017.
 My academic research considers the commemoration of my ancestor Duncan Edwards; Busby Babe, Manchester United & England football player who died as a result of injuries sustained in the 1958 Munich Air Disaster.